OnPoint Plaza: History

 In 2008, The Bank of Tokyo-Mitsubishi UFJ acquired the 35 percent of Union Bank that it had not already owned, and Union Bank of California became MUFG Union Bank, which uses the branding "UnionBank".
 Subsequently, the Portland building became the UnionBank Tower.

 As of 2012, the building was owned by both Melvin Mark Companies and Downtown Development Group.
 In 2012, the owners turned a subbasement level into a fourth level of underground parking, increasing the number of parking spaces by 84 for a total of 339.

+Melvin Mark Companies sold the tower in 2026 to Menlo Equities.
+In April of that year, the building's name was changed to OnPoint Plaza after OnPoint Community Credit Union opened a branch and moved some of their offices to the building.